the-hideout/.github/profile/README.md

 ## About 💡

-This GitHub organization aims to be the central hub for all things related to Escape from Tarkov
+This GitHub organization aims to provide tools related to, and an open platform to develop more tools for, Escape from Tarkov

 All our contributors strive to abide by the following decree: